wxMaxima-developers/wxmaxima/Compiling.md

 parallelization, if the compiler supports that.
 You can remove OpenMP support with the option -DUSE_OPENMP=NO in the cmake call.

+If installed, wxMaxima will automatically use cppcheck to check the source for bugs.
+You can disable that with: -DUSE_CPPCHECK=NO

 If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM, on MacOs also .dmg), the following command will create them: